dchiado/gridiron-analytics/README.md

 # GridironAnalytics
-This program compiles data on an ESPN fantasy football league using python and the public ESPN API.
+This program compiles data on an ESPN fantasy football league using the public ESPN API.
+The app uses python scripts to retrieve and organize the data and is built on [flask](https://flask.palletsprojects.com/en/2.0.x/).

 ## Prerequisites
-This program requires Python 3, which can be obtained [here](https://www.python.org/downloads).
+Python 3 is required, which can be obtained [here](https://www.python.org/downloads).

 ## Use
-- Obtain your league ID from any page in your league (`leagueId=166975`)
+- Obtain your league ID from the URL of any page in your league (`https://fantasy.espn.com/...leagueId=166975`)
-- export flask environment variables
+- Export flask environment variables
 ```
 export FLASK_APP=flaskr
 export FLASK_ENV=development